If I'm undeclared or have a non-psychology major, can I switch my major to psychology?

 - Obtain an application to the major from the department/building secretaries & complete it fully.

-- Write a 500-word statement explaining why they want to be a psychology major.
+- Write a 300-word statement explaining why they want to be a psychology major.

 - Be sure all materials are completed and turned in to the departmental chair before the deadlines each semester.
 Check the bulletin board outside the department chair's office for deadlines.
-They typically occur around September 15 and February 15.
+They typically occur around the end of September and the middle of February.